How Long To Let Wood Glue Dry Before Planing?

 This also answers the question of whether you can run glued boards through a planer.

-But, be sure to have wiped any excess glue using a damp cloth when you clamp the wood pieces together.
-It’s important, too, that the glue be allowed to dry.
+But be sure to wipe any excess glue using a damp cloth when you clamp the wood pieces together.
+It’s important, too, that the wood glue be allowed time to dry.

 At the least, allow the glue to dry before running the wood through a planer.
 This will help make sure you do not clog the planer with any excess glue you might have missed after clamping.